DIVERSIFY-project/autojmh-source-code/README.md

 # AutoJMH

-**AutoJMH** is a tool that takes two inputs, one segment of code (belonging to an existing program) and one training execution (could be a  unit test run for example) and builds full JMH microbenchmark for the segment.
-Please note that it does not generate only the scaffold for you to write a microbechmark, it places code inside the wrapper method, fully generating the microbenchmark.
+**AutoJMH** is a tool that takes as input one segment of code (belonging to an existing program) and one training execution (could be a unit test run for example) and builds full JMH microbenchmark for the segment.
+The tool generates the JMH class and then places the segment code inside the wrapper method, fully generating the microbenchmark. **AutoJMH** also initializes the variables of the microbenchmark and perform a series of analysis to automatically avoid common microbenchmarking pitfalls.

 For example, suppose that given the following program we want to extract the `int a = (int)Math.log(n * n / 2) * myBubbleSort(list)` into a microbenchmark: